transformationflow/transformationflow.github.io/docs/bqmanager/architecture.md

 ## Overview
-The standard BigQuery Manager (`BQMANAGER`) deployment is build entirely from native BigQuery resources, function and components, with no external dependencies or APIs.
+The standard BigQuery Manager (`BQMANAGER`) deployment is build entirely from native BigQuery resources, functions and components, with no external dependencies or APIs.

 ```mermaid
 flowchart BT